 What do you need to accomplish this year to achieve your vision?

 Identify 3-4 overarching goals for your business.
 For example, do you want to launch a new product or service?
 Do you want to recruit 20 new people?
-Write down 3-4 things you need to accomplish to achieve your long-term vision.
+Write down 3-4 things you must accomplish to achieve your long-term vision.

 When setting your goals, remember to choose SMART business goals (i.e., Specific, Measurable, Achievable, Realistic, and Timely) that are measurable and easy to track.
-For example, a goal to “Increase sales by 10% in the next two months” is easier to measure than “increase revenue”.
-Here you maybe would like to consider our revenue management consulting capabilities to increase your profit.
+For example, a goal to “Increase sales by 10% in the next two months” is easier to measure than “increase revenue.”

 Step 4: Identify the KPIs You’ll Use to Track the Success